Othernet-Project/orfg/README.rst

 language
 --------

-In ORFOG this element should always be included, even though it is not required by RSS 2.0 specification.
+In ORFG this element should always be included, even though it is not required by RSS 2.0 specification.

 copyright